silppuri/birdwatcher-brain/README.md

 the audio files.
 The code can be found in [`generators.py`](birdwatcher/generators.py)

-At first the network had own STFT-implementation, but due to the freezing and inference optimization the preloading graph could not be used after the optimization.
+At first, the network had own STFT-implementation, but due to the freezing and inference optimization, the preloading graph could not be used after the optimization.
 This is why the project now uses [kapre](https://github.com/keunwoochoi/kapre).

 ### The network

 The network implementation can be found in [`main.py`](main.py).
-It's a basic SqueezeNet that takes in the 3sec audiofiles and transforms the files with STFT and injects some additive noise during training (so that the train examples vary a little always between even epochs).
+It's a basic SqueezeNet that takes in the 3sec audio files and transforms the files with STFT and injects some additive noise during training (so that the train examples vary a little always between even epochs).